Madha Gaja Raja: Music

-The music was composed by Vijay Antony in his first collaboration with Sundar C and second with Vishal after Vedi.
-Vishal made his singing debut with "My Dear Loveru".
-Karthik Srinivasan of Milliblog said, "Chikku bukku could well be a standard Ilayaraja song but for the gibberish and guitar that Vijay Antony inserts at places – folksy and catchy".
+The music was composed by Vijay Antony in his first collaboration with Sundar and second with Vishal after Vedi (2011).
+Vishal made his singing debut with "My Dear Loveru", which was released as a single on 24 December 2012.
+Karthik of Milliblog said, "Chikku bukku could well be a standard Ilayaraja song but for the gibberish and guitar that Vijay Antony inserts at places – folksy and catchy".
 He added, "My Dear Loveru tells us that Vishal should not have attempted singing and that Pa.Vijay shouldn’t have attempted lyrics for this headache of a song".
 Karthik described "Nee Dhana" as "standard techno", but appreciated "Sattru Mun Varai" for Santhosh Hariharan's vocals, even if the song was "regimental stuff".
 He added, "Thumbakki thumbai is a curious combination of interesting, meaningless words and exotic sounds – manages to stand out" and concluded that the album was "Standard masala fare".